 I found these spicy shellfish types of seafood.
 I’m not sure what the name but it looks like a small snail.
 Taiwanese people like tasty food!
 So be careful when you order something spicy!

 There are other less exotic types of seafood.
 Many of them are fried, including different types of fish and squid.
-They also sell meat buns, and bubble tea, and other traditional Taiwanese food, of course.
+They also sell meat buns, bubble tea, and other traditional Taiwanese food.

 And if you want to buy a souvenir, the market has a lot of dried goods, including dried squid, which is wildly popular in Taiwan.